The Grand San Francisco City Hall – Civil Ceremonies Weddings

 CAN YOU BE OUR WITNESS?

 Of course!
 Generally, one witness needs to be present during the ceremony.
 This witness must accompany you before the ceremony when you check in to Room 168 before your ceremony time.
-If it’s just going to be the two of you, as your photographer, we would be honored to act as your witness!
+If it’s just going to be the two of you, as your photographer, I would be honored to act as your witness!

 CAN WE HAVE YOU COVER OUR CEREMONY AND RECEPTION DINNER/LUNCH?